aegagros/baseV8/README.md

 Usage Instructions
 ==================
 This is a header-only library.
 Just place the headers located in the 'include' folder in your project and include 'baseV8.h' file.
-For further documentation refer to the inline documentation, or the doxygen extracted documentation.
+For further information refer to the inline documentation.

 Building
 ========
-To build the testing sample in linux/gcc, just navigate to the build folder and run 'make'.
-The binary will be placed in the 'bin' folder.
-To build the doxygen documentation run 'doxygen' the build folder.
-The doc html files will be placed in the 'doc/html' folder.
+To build the testing samples in linux/gcc, just navigate to the build folder and run 'make'.
+The binary will be placed in the 'bin/' folder.
+To build the doxygen documentation run 'doxygen' in the 'doc/' folder.
+The doc html files will be placed in the 'doc/html/' folder.

 Influence / Inspiration
 =======================